 Skip to main content

-DR Congo has declared a national holiday as the nation celebrates its qualification for the World Cup for the first time in 52 years, marking a significant milestone.
+Briefing: DR Congo declares national holiday after reaching World Cup for first time in 52 years

 The Democratic Republic of Congo has officially announced a national holiday in response to its qualification for the World Cup, a notable achievement occurring after a 52-year absence from the tournament.